Human–wildlife conflict: South America

 As with most continents, the depredation of livestock by wild animals is a primary source of human-wildlife conflict in South America.
 The killings of guanacos by predators in Patagonia, Chile – which possess both economic and cultural value in the region – have created tensions between ranchers and wildlife.
 South America's only species of bear, the Andean Bear, faces population declines due to similar conflict with livestock owners in countries like Ecuador.

 Marine ecosystems

-Human–wildlife conflict is not limited to terrestrial ecosystems, but is prevalent in the world's oceans as well.
-As with terrestrial conflict, human-wildlife conflict in aquatic environments is incredibly diverse and extends across the globe.
+While many of the causes of human-wildlife conflict are the same between terrestrial and marine ecosystems (depredation, competition, human injury, etc.), as of 2019, ocean environments have been less studied and management approaches often differ.
+As with terrestrial conflict, human-wildlife conflict in aquatic environments is diverse and extends across the globe.
 In Hawaii, for example, an increase in monk seals around the islands has created a conflict between locals who believe that seals “belong” and those who do not.
 Marine predators such as killer whales and fur seals compete with fisheries for food and resources, while others like great white sharks have a history of injuring humans.

-While many of the causes of human-wildlife conflict are the same between terrestrial and marine ecosystems (depredation, competition, human injury, etc.), ocean environments are less studied and management approaches often differ.
+In the summer of 2022, a 1,300-pound walrus appeared in Oslo harbor and moved in highly populated areas.
+Norwegian authorities declared her a threat to human safety as she had moved onto boats, threatened to sink them and she was euthanized.
+In April 2023, a life sized bronze sculpture of her was installed at Kongen Marina to "create a historic document about the case".